-In all cases, we strongly recommend that you obtain professional tax and legal advice before structuring or implementing your investment or business plans in Australia.
+The Australian tax system is complex and strongly recommend that you obtain professional tax and legal advice before structuring or implementing your investment or business plans in Australia.
 Meritas law firms have considerable tax expertise.

 All levels of government in Australia levy tax.